BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Changelog
 =========

+**v1.1.2** - unreleased:
+ * Added more options for rocket launcher equip chances other than the binary choice from previous versions.

 **v1.1.1** - July 22, 2018 (commit `483c10f4e54d16b40dd4ebe8e787a0580f377d32`)
  * Included fix, thanks to 55tumbl, so that enemies using Roid/Maylay shields